-- The VictronConnect App All settings can be changed and the firmware can be updated. - The rotary switch The charge algorithm for a number of pre-set battery types can be selected. - · The MPPT Control display (optional) Most settings can be changed. - The SmartSolar display (optional) All settings can be changed
+- The VictronConnect App All settings can be changed and the firmware can be updated. - · The jumper link in the VE.Direct port The Load output algorithm can be selected. - The MPPT Control display (optional) Most settings can be changed.

 Do not change solar charger settings unless you know what they are and what the effect of changing these settings can be.
 Incorrect settings may cause system problems including damage to batteries.
 When in doubt, seek advice from an experienced Victron Energy installer, dealer or distributor.